Urban-Meteorology-Reading/SUEWS-Docs/docs/source/input_files/Initial_Conditions/Snow_related_parameters.rst

 Snow related parameters
 ~~~~~~~~~~~~~~~~~~~~~~~

-.. option:: SnowIntially
+.. option:: SnowInitially

 	:Requirement:
 		Optional
 	:Description:
-		If the model run starts when there is no snow on the ground, set SnowIntially = 0 and the snow-related parameters will be set accordingly.
-If the model run starts when there is snow on the ground, the following snow-related parameters must be set appropriately.
-The value of SnowInitially overrides any values provided for the individual snow-related parameters.
-To prevent SnowInitially from setting the initial conditions, either omit it from the namelist or set to -999.
-If values are provided individually, they should be consistent the information provided in SUEWS_Snow.txt .
+		Flag for initial snow status [0 or 1]
 	:Configuration:
-		to fill
+		If the model run starts when there is no snow on the ground, set `SnowInitially` = 0 and the snow-related parameters will be set accordingly.
+If the model run starts when there is snow on the ground, the following snow-related parameters must be set appropriately.
+The value of `SnowInitially` overrides any values provided for the individual snow-related parameters.
+To prevent `SnowInitially` from setting the initial conditions, either omit it from the namelist or set to -999.
+If values are provided individually, they should be consistent the information provided in `SUEWS_Snow.txt` .

 .. option:: SnowWaterPavedState